WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 Artifact of Reality : Use normal stages in random order instead of the small set of Simulacrum stages.\
 -Void Fields and Void Locust can appear too.\
 -Stage order is still random.\
--Newt Shrines replaced with Eradicators.
+-Newt Shrines replaced with Void Eradicators.

 Nerfs Artifact of Sacrifice in Simulacrum.
 (Only 2 options per potential)
 #